sherisumanthreddy/SDLC_2_Electron/1_Requirements/README.md

 * It can be used anywhere around the world by anyone who loves playing games.

 ## How:
-* The system aims to provide smooth experience for users and should be implemeted in least possible cost and efficient way.
+* The system aims to provide smooth experience for users and should be implemented in least possible cost and efficient way.